 One of the quickest things I noticed about having purple hair, is that I really have to stay up on my makeup because people will be staring at me.
 You can’t be lazy when you have bright colored hair.
 If you put the effort and money into dying your hair a pretty and bold color, you have to put a little effort into your look to match.
 As Jamie cut my hair I discussed highlighting and contouring with her, eyebrows, and other makeup techniques.
-When I left the salon I headed right to Target to splurge a little on some new makeup, and over the last couple of months (and many trips to Ulta, Target, and other stores) I’ve discovered what products work, and which ones quickly have become my makeup favorites.
+When I left the salon I headed right to Target to splurge a little on some new makeup, and maybe a new night cream if I can find the right one, and over the last couple of months (and many trips to Ulta, Target, and other stores) I’ve discovered what products work, and which ones quickly have become my makeup favorites.

 Current Makeup Favorites